asifzcpe/ModelControllerCIGenerator/README.md

   That's it.
 A controller of your given name has been created on your controller folder

-  Note#1: This only work on MVC not on HMVC but Features for HMVC will be added soon as well as for creating model.
+  Note#1: This only works on MVC not on HMVC but Features for HMVC will be added soon as well as for creating model.
   <br>
   Note#2: If you are using any ACL technique, please register Tools controller to your ACL.